RenegadeMinds/testbed/Atomic Transactions.md

     [
     ]

-So, mine 1 block remembering to replace the regtest CHI address with your own.
+We must explicitly mine blocks in regtest (this gives us complete control over how blocks are mined which is critically useful during development), so mine 1 block remembering to replace the regtest CHI address with your own.

     xaya-cli -regtest generatetoaddress 6 cVuy5TLydBa2aqGZ3VMW73XX3fFyTYweMx